Chocolate Honeycomb (also known as Cinder Toffee)

 As darkness descends on Saturday (5th November), you will find most Brits standing outside in the freezing cold, staring at a burning fire, waving a sparkler intermittently, and perhaps even letting off a few crazily expensive fireworks.
 Bonfire night, it’s called, and it is a popular celebration in the UK.

 Cinder toffee is something we traditionally eat on Bonfire Night (sometimes referred to as Guy Fawkes night) but you can eat it all year round.
-I’ve made versions of it before, but never included a slathering of chocolate, so when I spied this candy recipe from one of my favourite blogging friends, Gemma from Life is Knutts, I knew some of these babies had to be mine.
+I’ve made versions of it before, but never included a slathering of chocolate.

 One of my favourite sweets (candy) is Cadbury’s Crunchie, but we can’t get it here in Sweden.
 No longer will I lament over this, because I tell you something, I don’t think you could come any closer to the real thing than this recipe.
 What’s more, you can make it for a fraction of the cost and know exactly what’s gone in to it.